TeamSOBITS/ccf_person_identification/README.md

 # ccf_person_identification

 This package is an implementation of person identification based on the combination of Convolutional Channel Features and Online boosting.
-It takes advantage of deep feature representation while adapting the person classifier to a specific target person.
+It takes advantage of deep feature representation while adapting the person classifier to a specific target person.(Fixed for sobit_follower package)

 ## Example